2222-01-05

 3. Who is specifically impacted by this issue (generic emails for the win)

-Now you have to go back and forth to obtain this information.
-Most importantly: when the customer responds isn’t in your control.
+Now, you have to go back and forth to obtain this information.
+Most importantly, when the customer responds isn’t in your control.
 They could churn, and your login could be broken for everyone; they could respond, but a week later, only delaying the problem for another week.
-This isn’t an approach for how to collect customer feedback.
+This isn’t an approach for collecting customer feedback.

 Now imagine you’re collecting customer feedback, and get one of these two instead: